JakeTrock/CleanConnect/README.md

 ## Issue board

 ### soon
-* add email verification for both information change, delete user and signup
+* add email verification for both information change, delete user and signup -- use this npm mod for this: https://nodemailer.com/about/
 * re-do comments to make code more legible

 ### future